prawnsalad/headlesscms/readme.md

 - Markdown, HTML, plain text, or structured data (yaml or json)
 - Zero-config - works out of the box with sane defaults
 - Multiple website support (identified by either API token, hostname, or URL path)
+- Auto update content from a git repository with webhooks

 ## Usage